IcYy17/Solyn-Website2/README-React.md

-# Solyn Landing Page with React FlameGridSection
+# Sevii Landing Page with React FlameGridSection

-This is the enhanced version of the Solyn landing page featuring an interactive React component called **FlameGridSection**.
+This is the enhanced version of the Sevii landing page featuring an interactive React component called **FlameGridSection**.

 ## 🔥 FlameGridSection Features